- Patient Information:

 - has myasthenia gravis

-What should I tell my doctor before giving CUVPOSA to my child?
+What should I tell the doctor before giving CUVPOSA to my child?

 Tell your doctor if your child: